SAML 2.0 Auth Module

 In the dialog, specify the parameters for the IdP service, then click the Create button.

-The SAML 2.0 authentication modules is created and enabled.
+The SAML 2.0 authentication module is created and enabled.

 Configure the auth module by providing the names of the SAML attributes for user accounts in the Attributes section of the page.